caseyscarborough/yomichan-audio-server/README.md

   caseyscarborough/yomichan-audio-server:latest
 ```

+You can use any of the following image tags:

+- `latest` - The latest stable release
+- `master` - The master branch
+- `1.0.0` - Specific version (replace with the version you want to use)

 ### Run the Container in Kubernetes

 You can run this in Kubernetes using a setup similar to the following.
 In this setup I am hosting the audio files on an NFS share and mounting it into the `/user_files` directory in the container.
 The database files are in a persistent volume mounted at `/data`.